adlnet/experienceapi_client_examples/README.md

 *NOTE: For all OAuth examples, you'll need to install the python libs in each respective requirements.txt file.*

-## Contributing to the project
-We welcome contributions to this project.
-Fork this repository, make changes and submit pull requests.
-If you're not comfortable with editing the code, please submit an issue and we'll be happy to address it.

-The xAPI client examples are built from the original Tin Can examples from Rustici Software that now implement ADL's [xAPIWrapper](https://github.com/adlnet/xAPIWrapper).
-The examples are split into two folders, .95 for data compliant to the .95 xAPI specification and 1.0 for data compliant to the current 1.0.1 spec.
-Read more about the Experience API Spec [here](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md).

 ## Configuration
 The 0.95 and 1.0 folders each contain a config.js.template.
 It is used to configure the LRS endpoint and user information.
 To use, rename the file to just config.js.